Scleral Buckling Surgery for Retinal Detachment

 Chances for good vision after surgery are higher if the macula was still attached before surgery.
 If the detachment affected the macula, good vision after surgery is still possible but less likely.

 Scleral buckling poses some short-term and long-term risks.
 Most of these complications do not happen very often.
-The potential benefits of surgery usually far outweigh the risks.
+Risks include the following:

 - The most common cause of failure in surgery for retinal detachment is a type of scarring on the retina, called proliferative vitreoretinopathy (PVR), that can cause the retina to detach again.
 PVR usually requires additional treatment, including vitrectomy surgery.